emcrisostomo/latency-simulation/blog-post.md

 You move from:

-> "Why is prod flaky?”
+> "Why is prod flaky?"

 to:

 > "We're at 78% utilization with high variance.
-This is expected.”
+This is expected."

 That is not lowering standards.
 It is raising understanding.